sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 The goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both research and  education and in mathematics, engineering and the sciences.

+\subsection{What is Sage?}
-Sage is a cohesive distribution of several dozen pieces of open source mathematics software, with almost no external dependencies, which can easily be built completely from source with one command on OS~X, Linux, and Windows.
-Creating this distribution has required the combined work of numerous specialists in the arcane build processes of different operating systems, and requires regular maintenance (which would be funded by this proposal) to remain up to date.
-The PI has often been told by mathematicians that various open source programs, e.g., PARI and Singular, can easily be built as part of Sage, but are ``impossibly difficult'' for them to build without Sage.
+Sage is a cohesive distribution of nearly 100 pieces of open source mathematics software.
+Creating this distribution has required the combined work of over 200 developers, and demands regular maintenance (which would be partly funded by this proposal) to remain up to date.
+Various open source programs can easily be obtained as part of Sage:
 \begin{quote}
 ``I would like to thank everyone who responded to my question about installing PARI on an iMAC.